Sonnentierchen/forschungsprojekt/mrcnn_coco/README.md

 This script's purpose is to convert VIA-formatted data to the COCO format.
 The whole network as already adjusted to the COCO format and this way it is possible to use the COCO evaluation functions.

+**IMPORTANT** The script computes masks in the shape of the bounding box to have any masks present and make the network run.
+This calls for further action to prevent the weights from changing towards these wrong masks.
+That's why at the beginning of the mask head branch a keras stop gradient node was inserted.

 ## Inference

 The following section explains how to perform inference with the code in `/mrcnn_coco/`, i.e. run the network on images.